MHickey2/Wannabe-Healthy/README.md

 # Introduction <a name="introduction"></a>

-Wannabe Healthy is the 4th Project for the Code Institute and it is a Full Stack Website using the Django Framework.
+Wannabe Healthy is my 4th Project for the Code Institute and it is a Full Stack Website using the Django Framework.
 The website's content deals with health related topics.
 It encompasses a Blog with various categories and a Recipe section which concentrates on health enhancing recipes.
 When logged in a User can add, edit or delete their own Blogs/Recipes.
 A logged in User can like/unlike a post/recipe or add comments.
 A logged in User can also view and Update their own Profile with an uploaded image and Bio information.

 <br/>